Pathetic Argument

 John Ruskin, Of the pathetic fallacy, [1856][1]

-The label pathetic argument is consonant with the label pathetic fallacy.
-The pathetic fallacy condemns the personnification of natural world, while the pathetic argument seems to consider that the natural world is subject to the human desires.Both moves blurs the boundaries between the human and the natural world.
+The label pathetic argument is consistent with the label pathetic fallacy.
+The pathetic fallacy condemns the personification of the natural world, while the pathetic argument suggests that the natural world is subservient to human desires; both movements blur the boundaries between the human and the natural worlds.

 [1] In Modern Painters, vol. III, part IV, London: Smith Elder, p.
 160. Alton Locke is a novel by Charles Kingsley (1850).